Home

 Greenville, SC

-Note: for my classified military work, I am permitted to describe my related job-skills, but not project details.
+Note: For my classified military work, I am permitted to describe my related job-skills, but not project details.

-First-edition: https://www.amazon.com/Hands-RTOS-Microcontrollers-Building-real-time/dp/1838826734/
+First-edition: https://tinyurl.com/y54m7u7c

-1/2021 to 2/2022: Open-source development.
-I wrote a 70-page study-guide for the first-edition of the aforementioned FreeRTOS book.
+1/2021 – 2/2022: I wrote a 70-page study-guide for the first edition of the aforementioned FreeRTOS book.

 After seeing my study-guide, the book’s publisher asked me to write the second edition.